victorlin/nextstrain-conda2docker/README.md

-# conda2docker
+# nextstrain-conda2docker

-Build and publish a Docker image from a Conda environment YAML file
+This repository creates a Docker image that extends the Nextstrain base image with additional tools defined by a Conda environment file.

 ## 1. Setup